This page is under construction. I’ll be adding flowers as the season progresses.

 Marigolds

-I started the marigolds from seeds that I bought from Johnny’s Selected Seeds website, they cost $5.95 for a packet of 50 seeds.
+I started the marigolds from seeds that I bought from Johnny’s Selected Seeds website, they cost $5.95 for a packet of 50 seeds (in 2025).
 This year, for the first time, I used coco gold marigold seeds that I saved from last year’s flowers, and it worked!
 YAY!
 I wasn’t sure if they’d germinate because my seeds didn’t have the dark color like the seeds I bought from Johnny’s.
-The interesting thing is that I got several coco gold plants, but I also a couple varieties that are completely different and they’re pretty cool.
+The interesting thing is that I got several coco gold plants, but, because of cross pollination, I also got a couple varieties that are completely different and they’re pretty cool.
 Check out the pictures to see what I mean.
 I got one plant that has a single row of petals, and another plant where the blooms looks like a hairy puff ball.
 How cool is that!?!

 For me, the Giant Yellow bloom first, then the Giant Orange, then Coco Gold shortly after.
 I harvest marigolds when the center still has a hint of green in order to get the best vase life.
 Some people don’t like the smell of marigolds, but it’s actually the foliage that carries most of the scent.
 I remove all the leaves when I use them in bouquets.
-There is a newer variety out with no scent call Nosento Limegreen, but I haven’t tried it yet.
-It’s a smaller plant similar to the white swan, and the blooms are yellow, not limegreen.
+There is a newer variety out with no scent call Nosento, but I haven’t tried it yet.
+It’s a smaller plant and the blooms are yellow, not limegreen.

 marigold seeds - Giant Orange